brendanbax/portfolio/src/content/personal/tvc.md

 ## Inspiration

-My parents raised me and needed a better logo and website for their pottery business, always help your parents.
+My folks are retired and do pottery as a hobby.
+They needed a simple website to showcase some pieces and help people feel confident giving them money for things.
+They also needed a logo that was easy to stamp into clay.
+And business cards.
+Always help your parents.

 ## Strategy

-Design a logo that aligned with their business name, that was also easy to stamp on pottery.
-Create a 3D print so they can consistently stamp their wares.
-Build a website with solid product photography, host it for free to save them money.
+Design a logo that aligned with their business name, Tavern Valley Clay.
+The monogram was geometric and easy to stamp on pottery.
+To make it easy on my dad I 3D printed a few resin tools so he could consistently stamp their wares.

+I whipped up a business card that worked for both of them so they wouldn't need to print two sets.
+I also built a website using Nuxt (Vue, as a static site) and hosted it for free on Netlify to save them some money.
+I used Tailwind CSS and wrote a custom lightbox to handle the gallery.

+Lastly, I did a photo shoot with their favorite pieces to get some good photos on the site.

 ## Outcomes

-Cool website.
-Check it out, link below.
-Awesome 3D printed stamp.
-Logo + business cards.
-Portfolio of high quality pottery images.
+I saved my folks some money so they could do their hobby with confidence.
+The website is basic but gets the job done, and I really like how most of the photos turned out.
+The 3D stamp was a nice touch, my dad was very appreciative because carving the logo was a major constraint on creativity.

+Check out the <a href="https://www.tvclay.com" target="_blank">website</a> to see their work.